 Individual Savings Accounts (ISAs)

 To see the current ISA allowance, visit the UK government website.
-Here is an overview of the four ISA types.
+Here is an overview of some of the different ISA types.

 Cash ISAs are bank accounts that pay a fixed or variable rate of interest on your savings each year.
 The money sits in your account rather than being invested.
 If you choose a fixed-rate ISA, you may not be able to access your money for a set period – such as two to five years – to benefit from a higher interest rate.
 Some cash ISAs may let you access your money early, but at the compromise of a lower interest rate.